Dragon Colors

 Purple / Violet Dragons

-A purple dragon would symbolize wealth and royalty, perhaps even a symbol of religious power.
-On the other hand, a purple dragon may incur or symbolize mourning and grief.
-Since Taoism sees violet as the marker of the transition between active (Yang) and passive (Yin) aspects, a violet dragon symbolizes a transitional or liminal creature, perhaps even more dangerous for such an association.
+Purple dragons symbolize wealth and royalty.
+On the other hand, a purple dragons symbolize mourning and grief.
+Since Taoism sees violet as the marker of the transition between active (Yang) and passive (Yin) aspects, a violet dragon symbolizes a transitional or liminal creature.

-In modern artwork and cartooning, many cute or whimsical dragons are colored purple, possibly because purple is a peaceful or pacifying color.
+In modern artwork and cartooning, many cute or whimsical dragons are purple.

 All of the dragon graphics on this page were created by Donna Quinn.